agostinamora/agostinamora/README.md

 Hi 👋 My name is Agostina Mora
 ==============================

-Front-end developer && UX/UI Designer
+Frontend developer && UX/UI Designer
 -------------------------------------

 I've spent my whole life, from a very young age, drawing, enjoying creating stories and colorful characters.
 As an adult, I mixed my passion for design with programming to make it my profession.